meowmeowkittycat123/eco-driving/README.md

 1. CustomerTBL
 This table contains data about a customer.
 [customerID] uniquely identifies each record

 [name] presents the first 4 characters of the customer’s full name.
 The remaining characters are removed to anonymize the records

-[gender] 0 indicates female, 1 indicates male [member_since] contains the “month day, year” value [driving_age_yr] contains the customer’s years of driving experience [postal] contains the first 2 numbers of the customer’s home postal code
+[gender] 0 indicates female, 1 indicates male

+[member_since] contains the “month day, year” value

+[driving_age_yr] contains the customer’s years of driving experience

+[postal] contains the first 2 numbers of the customer’s home postal code

-2. VehicleTBL
+3. VehicleTBL
 This table contains data specific to each rental vehicle.
 [vehicleID] uniquely identifies each record

-[type] contains the value representing a carType [brand] contains the brand name of the vehicle
+[type] contains the value representing a carType

+[brand] contains the brand name of the vehicle

 [model] contains the model value of the vehicle

-[age] is the age (in years) of the vehicle [total_distance_km] is the vehicle’s total traveled mileage in km.
+[age] is the age (in years) of the vehicle

+[total_distance_km] is the vehicle’s total traveled mileage in km.

-[full_tank_gal] is the full-tank volume in gallons [km_per_gal_highway] is the estimated fuel efficiency on the highway [km_per_gal_city] is the estimated fuel efficiency in the city [CO2avg_WLTP] is the estimated carbon footprint based on the Worldwide harmonized Light vehicles Test Procedures, i.e., grams of carbon emissions per km
+[full_tank_gal] is the full-tank volume in gallons

+[km_per_gal_highway] is the estimated fuel efficiency on the highway

+[km_per_gal_city] is the estimated fuel efficiency in the city

+[CO2avg_WLTP] is the estimated carbon footprint based on the Worldwide harmonized Light vehicles Test Procedures, i.e., grams of carbon emissions per km

 [CO2avg_NEDC] is the estimated carbon footprint based on the New European Driving Cycle, i.e., grams of carbon emissions per km

 [fee_per_hour] is the rental fee for an hour of usage

-3.	orderTBL
+5.	orderTBL
 This table contains data specific to an order (i.e., a rental).
 [orderID] uniquely identifies each record

-[custeromID] represents the customer for the order [vehicleID] represents the vehicle used in the order [startDate] represents the starting date of the order [endDate] represents the ending date of the order [startTime_hr] represents the time (the specific hour) at which the order commences [startTime_min] represents the time (the specific minute) at which the order commences [startTime_ss] represents the time (the specific second) at which the order commences [endTime_hr] represents the time (the specific hour) at which the order completes [endTime_min] represents the time (the specific minute) at which the order completes [endTime_ss] represents the time (the specific second) at which the order completes [startLoc] contains the first 2 digits of the starting location postal code [endLoc] contains the first 2 digits of the ending location postal code [start_fuel_gal] indicates the amount of fuel (in gallons) at the beginning of the order [end_fuel_gal] indicates the amount of fuel (in gallons) at the end of the order
+[custeromID] represents the customer for the order

+[vehicleID] represents the vehicle used in the order

+[startDate] represents the starting date of the order

+[endDate] represents the ending date of the order

+[startTime_hr] represents the time (the specific hour) at which the order commences

+[startTime_min] represents the time (the specific minute) at which the order commences

+[startTime_ss] represents the time (the specific second) at which the order commences

+[endTime_hr] represents the time (the specific hour) at which the order completes

+[endTime_min] represents the time (the specific minute) at which the order completes

+[endTime_ss] represents the time (the specific second) at which the order completes

+[startLoc] contains the first 2 digits of the starting location postal code

+[endLoc] contains the first 2 digits of the ending location postal code

+[start_fuel_gal] indicates the amount of fuel (in gallons) at the beginning of the order

+[end_fuel_gal] indicates the amount of fuel (in gallons) at the end of the order

-4.	complaintTBL
+7.	complaintTBL
 This table contains data specific to a complaint.
-[complaintID] uniquely identifies each record [customerID] represents the customer for the complaint [date] represents the date at which the complaint is filed [issue] contains the issue category
+[complaintID] uniquely identifies each record

+[customerID] represents the customer for the complaint

+[date] represents the date at which the complaint is filed

+[issue] contains the issue category

-[severity] contains a numeric severity, i.e., 1 indicates least severe, 5 indicates most severe [resolved] contains 0 or 1, i.e., 0 indicates unresolved, 1 indicates resolved
+[severity] contains a numeric severity, i.e., 1 indicates least severe, 5 indicates most severe

+[resolved] contains 0 or 1, i.e., 0 indicates unresolved, 1 indicates resolved

-5.	incidentTBL
+9.	incidentTBL
-This table contains data about an incident (i.e., violations of traffic regulations) [incidentID] uniquely identifies each record [vehicleID] represents the vehicle involved in the incident [date] indicates the incident date
+This table contains data about an incident (i.e., violations of traffic regulations) [incidentID] uniquely identifies each record [vehicleID] represents the vehicle involved in the incident

+[date] indicates the incident date
 [issue] contains an incidentType value

-6.	incidentTypeTBL
+11.	incidentTypeTBL
 This table contains data about the 13 types of incidents.

-[incidentTypeID] uniquely identifies each record [detail] provides details on the violation
+[incidentTypeID] uniquely identifies each record

+[detail] provides details on the violation

-7.	vehicleTypeTBL
+13.	vehicleTypeTBL
 This table contains data about the types of rental vehicles.

 [vehicleTypeID] uniquely identifies each record

 [type] provides details on the specific type

-8.	postalCodeTBL
+15.	postalCodeTBL
 This table contains the general locations based on the first 2 digits of postal codes.

-[postalCode] uniquely identifies each record [generalLoc] provides the details of the location
+[postalCode] uniquely identifies each record

+[generalLoc] provides the details of the location

+ ## Project Structure
+├── IA.sql      # SQL queries used for data extraction
+├── IA_db.sql               # SQL dataset used for the project
+├── README.md                # Project documentation (this file)
+├── eco-driving query.docx     #Answers to Tasks